-Now, developers can leverage the precision of Nexus Intelligence to provide expert remediation guidance in GitLab as well, rounding out our coverage of the “big three!”
+Now, developers can leverage the precision of Sonatype Intelligence to provide expert remediation guidance in GitLab as well, rounding out our coverage of the "big three!"

 GitLab users can get actionable, real-time insights in their daily workflows.
 This gives them insight into the best open source components to choose, while understanding if they're introducing risk into applications based on their organization's open source policies.

-Automated Merge Requests for GitLab run as part of CI/CD processes to keep libraries up to date and applications secure.
-Nexus Lifecycle will automatically scan applications and if there is a policy violation found, it will automatically create a merge request (other platforms use the term “pull request”) with details about the violation and, if available, a range of upgrade versions to fix the issue.
+Automated merge requests for GitLab run as part of CI/CD processes to keep libraries up to date and applications secure.
+Sonatype Lifecycle will automatically scan applications and if there is a policy violation found, it will automatically create a merge request (other platforms use the term "pull request") with details about the violation and, if available, a range of upgrade versions to fix the issue.

 Developers can dig deeper into the details to learn more about any of the vulnerabilities and accept the merge request and fix the violation with just a few clicks.